CLOVIS-AI/documents/category-theory.md

 A category in which every arrow has an opposite arrow (for each `f :: a -> b`, there is a `f' :: b -> a`).

+##### Small and large categories

+If objects of a category form a set, then we call it a “small category”.
+Categories in which objects do not form a set are called “large categories”.

 ### Concrete Category

 A concrete category is a category in which objects are sets of objects, and arrows are sets of arrows on those sets' elements.